quixio/quix-samples/python/sources/demo-data/README.md

 You'll have access to the speed, acceleration, braking and other detailed data from a real F1&reg; car, rebroadcast in real time.

+The CSV data is repeated 10 times to give you time to explore the platform with live data being published.
+You can increase this by changing the `iterations` variable.

 ## How to run

 Create a [Quix](https://portal.platform.quix.ai/self-sign-up?xlink=github) account or log-in and visit the Samples to use this project.